 - After the first academic year of study, students must pass HSK 6 and obtain a score of 60 for the HSKK Oral Exam to continue onto the second year.

-Successful applicants will begin studying in September 2018 or March 2019 and the grant will cover 4 academic years.
+Successful applicants will begin studying in September 2021 and the grant will cover a maximum of 4 academic years.
 Scholarships for this category will be awarded to students who fulfil the following eligibility criteria:

 - Applicants must be non-Chinese citizens aged from 16-35 and in good health.

 - Applicants should hold a high school diploma or above.

 - Applicants must have a score of at least 210 in the Chinese Proficiency Test (HSK) Level 4